seasons/monsoon/README.md

 monsoon takeover someguy@gmail.com --pe staging
 ```

-Please note that before syncing prisma production to another environment, you need to ensure the schema's match.
-The instructions for doing so are in the CLI warning that appears when you run the `sync:prisma:prisma` command.

 ### Environments

 You should have `.env`, `.env.staging`, and `.env.production` that declare the environment variables for your local, and the staging and production environments respectively.